Woodstock of physics: Events

+Sequels

+Woodstock of physics II

 By the following year (1988) two new families of copper-oxide superconductors – the bismuth based or so-called BSCCO and the thallium based or TBCCO materials – had been discovered.
-Both of these have superconducting transitions above 110 K. So in the next March APS meeting at New Orleans a special evening session "Woodstock of Physics-II" was hastily organized to highlight the synthesis and properties of these new, first-ever 'triple digit superconductors'.
-The format of the session was same as in New York.
+Both of these have superconducting transitions above 110 K. So in the follow-up March APS meeting at New Orleans a special evening session called Woodstock of Physics-II was hastily organized to highlight the synthesis and properties of these new, first-ever 'triple digit superconductors'.
+The format of the session was the same as in New York.
 Some of the panelists were repeats from the original "Woodstock" session.
-Additional researchers including Allen M. Hermann (at that time University of Arkansas), the co-discoverer of the thallium system, and Laura H. Greene (then with AT&T) were panelists.
+Additional researchers including Allen M. Hermann (at that time at the University of Arkansas), the co-discoverer of the thallium system, and Laura H. Greene (then with AT&T Labs) were panelists.
 The 1988 session was chaired by Timir Datta from the University of South Carolina.

+20 year anniversary

 On March 5, 2007, many of the original participants reconvened in Denver to recognize and review the session on its 20-year anniversary; the "reunion" was again chaired by Maple.